Skip to main content

 Egypt

-In Case № 8 of the «Edwin Smith Papyrus», mention is made of a patient into whom something demonic has penetrated from the outside; modern translators interpret this as a clinical description of the consequences of a stroke (2014MeltzerES_SanchezGM:92; 2; sae.saw-leipzig.de).
+Notably, Case № 8 of the «Edwin Smith Papyrus», mentions a patient into whom something demonic has penetrated from the outside, modern translators interpret this as a clinical description of the consequences of a stroke (2014MeltzerES_SanchezGM:92; sae.saw-leipzig.de).

 1 And it came to pass after these things, that God did tempt Abraham, and he said unto him, Abraham, and he said.
 Behold, here am I. 2 And he said, Take now thy son, thy only one, whom thou lovest, even Isaac, and get thee into the land of Moriah ; and offer him there for a burnt-offering upon one of the mountains which I will tell thee of.